olive-groves/xrf-explorer/documentation/sphinx/source/dim_reduction.rst

 This maximum is set to make sure that the generation time of the embedding is not too long.
 When the indices are down sampled, a pop-up message will appear indication that this has happened.

-For the lasso tool, the non-down sampled indices are used.
+For the polygon tool, the non-down sampled indices are used.
 The values in the embedding corresponding to the indices that were not in the down sampled set are determined by nearest neighbor interpolation.
-This is done to make the highlighting of the lasso tool more visible.
+This is done to make the highlighting of the polygon tool more visible.

 Interpretation of the embedding